Korea: Division and conflict

 In 1945, with the surrender of Japan, the United Nations developed plans for a trusteeship administration, the Soviet Union administering the peninsula north of the 38th parallel and the United States administering the south.
 The politics of the Cold War resulted in the 1948 establishment of two separate governments, North Korea and South Korea.

 The aftermath of World War II left Korea partitioned along the 38th parallel on 2 September 1945, with the north under Soviet occupation and the south under US occupation supported by other allied states.
 Consequently, North Korea, a Soviet-style socialist republic was established in the north, and South Korea, a Western-style regime, was established in the south.

-North Korea is a one-party state, now centred on Kim Il-sung's Juche ideology, with a centrally planned industrial economy.
+North Korea is a one-party state ruled by the Workers' Party of Korea, now centred on Kim Il Sung's Juche ideology, with a centrally planned industrial economy.
 South Korea is a multi-party state with a capitalist market economy, alongside membership in the Organisation for Economic Co-operation and Development and the Group of Twenty.
 The two states have greatly diverged both culturally and economically since their partition, though they still share a common traditional culture and pre-Cold War history.

 Since the 1960s, the South Korean economy has grown enormously and the economic structure was radically transformed.
 In 1957, South Korea had a lower per capita GDP than Ghana, and by 2008 it was 17 times as high as Ghana's.

 According to R. J. Rummel, forced labour, executions, and concentration camps were responsible for over one million deaths in North Korea from 1948 to 1987; others have estimated 400,000 deaths in concentration camps alone.
 Estimates based on the most recent North Korean census suggest that 240,000 to 420,000 people died as a result of the 1990s famine and that there were 600,000 to 850,000 unnatural deaths in North Korea from 1993 to 2008.
 In South Korea, as guerrilla activities expanded, the South Korean government used strong measures against peasants, such as forcefully moving their families from guerrilla areas.
 According to one estimate, these measures resulted in 36,000 people killed, 11,000 people wounded, and 432,000 people displaced.

 Korean War

-The Korean War broke out when Soviet-backed North Korea invaded South Korea, though neither side gained much territory as a result.
+The Korean War broke out when Soviet-backed North Korea invaded South Korea.
+Despite massive swings in territorial gain back and forth, in the end neither side gained much territory as a result.
 The Korean Peninsula remained divided, the Korean Demilitarized Zone being the de facto border between the two states.

 In June 1950 North Korea invaded the South, using Soviet tanks and weaponry.
 During the Korean War (1950–53) more than 1.2 million people died and the three years of fighting throughout the nation effectively destroyed most cities.
 The war ended with an armistice agreement at approximately the Military Demarcation Line, but the two governments are officially still at war.